renovatebot/renovate/docs/usage/upgrade-best-practices.md

 - The test suite is slow
 - Releasing a new version of the project must be done by hand
 - Updating must be done by hand
-- The company doesn't allow developer time for updates
+- The company does not allow developer time for updates
 - The company has complex rules about updates

 If updating is painful, or takes a lot of time, developers tend to avoid it.